bttger/spotirip/readme.md

 REDIRECT_URL = "http://localhost/"
 ```

+- Run [list_cards.py](list_cards.py) to choose the soundcard id and override it in the constants file
-- Start Spotify, play music and then start spotirip
+- Start Spotify, play music and then run spotirip

 ```
 $ py main.py -h